This post may contain affiliate links.

 Instructions

-- Pour the dry ingredients into the wet ingredients and mix just until combined.
+- Pour the dry ingredients into the wet ingredients and stir until just combined.
+Don’t overmix .
+The batter should be thick but pourable.

-- Serve with your favourite toppings like blueberries, yogurt or maple syrup!
+- Serve warm with your favourite toppings, such as fresh berries, yogurt, or maple syrup.

 Notes